dotnet/docs/docs/framework/wcf/feature-details/transport-security-with-an-anonymous-client.md

   - "dotnet"
 ---
 # Transport Security with an Anonymous Client
-This [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] scenario uses transport security (HTTPS) to ensure confidentiality and integrity.
+This Windows Communication Foundation (WCF) scenario uses transport security (HTTPS) to ensure confidentiality and integrity.
 The server must be authenticated with a Secure Sockets Layer (SSL) certificate, and the clients must trust the server's certificate.
 The client is not authenticated by any mechanism and is, therefore, anonymous.

  For a sample application, see [WS Transport Security](../../../../docs/framework/wcf/samples/ws-transport-security.md).
 For more information about transport security, see [Transport Security Overview](../../../../docs/framework/wcf/feature-details/transport-security-overview.md).